koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ::: warning
 * When the storage device is a NAS Share, ensure that the NAS `Recycle Bin` feature is disabled, or the old recordings can not be properly deleted by Scrypted NVR and the disk will fill up.
 * Storing video on a NAS is a reasonable option if one is available, however timelapse scrubbing may suffer from poor performance over the network.
 * NAS must be dedicate a drive to Scrypted NVR.
-Using a NAS path that is mostly full with data from orher applications will not work.
+Using a NAS path that is mostly full with data from other applications will not work.
 :::